-- the basis for an ongoing relationship between the seven councils and the tangata whenua of Murihiku to assist in developing the capacity of Māori to contribute to decision-making processes; - a foundation for consultation on a wide range of local government issues; - for the recognition and willingness of Te Ao Marama Inc to assist all councils in consultation with all ngā matawaka living in Murihiku.
-This is important in terms of Māori contribution to decisionmaking in the Southland region, particularly as the responsibilities of the Council under the Local Government Act in relation to Māori are with all Māori, not solely the local iwi.
+- the basis for an ongoing relationship between the seven councils and the tangata whenua of Murihiku Southland to assist in developing the capacity of Māori to contribute to decision-making processes; - a foundation for consultation on a wide range of local government issues; - for the recognition and willingness of Te Ao Marama Inc to assist all councils in consultation with all ngā mātāwaka living in Murihiku Southland.
+This is important in terms of Māori contribution to decision-making in the Murihiku Southland region, particularly as the responsibilities of the Council under the Local Government Act in relation to Māori are with all Māori, not solely the local iwi.

-Te Roopu Taiao is the collaborative structure put in place for the purposes of giving effect to the Charter of Understanding and the obligations of the parties to the charter.
-Senior Councillors and Council staff involved in resource management regularly attend Te Roopu Taiao meetings.
+Te Rōpu Taiao is the collaborative structure put in place for the purposes of giving effect to the Charter of Understanding and the obligations of the parties to the charter.
+Senior Councillors and Council staff involved in resource management regularly attend Te Rōpu Taiao meetings.

-Consistent with the changes to the Charter referred to above, Te Roopu Taiao includes ngā matawaka (other Māori who are not Ngāi Tahu) representatives; and meetings are usually held quarterly.
+Consistent with the changes to the Charter referred to above, Te Rōpu Taiao includes ngā mātāwaka representatives; and meetings are usually held quarterly.